-- 1. Continue turbidity monitoring program for new projects. - 2.
-Perform annual training erosion and sedimentation training to AU designers and project managers to better understand the G10 requirements.
+- Perform in-house construction site inspections in accordance with Contractors NPDES Permit responsibilities. - 2.
+Perform annual training erosion and sedimentation training to AU designers and project managers to better understand the G10 requirements. - 3.
+Continue in-house turbidity monitoring of select sites to quantify sedimentation impacts.